ebaauw/homebridge-music/README.md

 `heartrate` | 5 |	Heartbeat interval in seconds.
 Player and speaker states are refreshed every heartrate seconds.

 ### AppleScript
 homebridge-music interacts with the music player and speakers is through AppleScript.
-Each player/speaker combination has an accosiated AppleScript file in `./src`, that provides the following functions to homebridge-music:
+Each player/speaker combination has an associated AppleScript file in `/usr/local/lib/node_modules/homebridge-music/scripts`, that provides the following functions to homebridge-music:

 Function | Schema | Description
 --- | ------- | -----------